openvinotoolkit/openvino/docs/ops/infrastructure/Loop_5.md

 **Body Inputs**

-* **Multiple inputs**: tensors of different types and shapes.
-One of the inputs corresponds to current iteration number input (this input is optional).
-This input is marked in the port_map with attribute `purpose = "current_iteration"`. *Optional*.
+* **Multiple inputs**: tensors of different types and shapes except the one corresponding to the current iteration number.
+This input is marked in the port_map with attribute `purpose = "current_iteration"` and produces a scalar or 1D tensor with 1 element of `int64` or `int32` type. *Optional*.

 **Body Outputs**

 * **Multiple outputs**: Results of execution of the `body`.
-Tensors of any type and shape.
-One of the outputs corresponds to the output with execution condition.
-This output is marked in the port_map with attribute `purpose = "execution_condition"`.
+Tensors of any type and shape except the one corresponding to the output with execution condition.
+This output is marked in the port_map with attribute `purpose = "execution_condition"` and is mandatory and produces a scalar or 1D tensor with 1 element of `boolean` type.
+Other outputs are optional.

 **Examples**